 Call your local emergency number (911 in the US) for any of the following:

 - Your child's seizure lasts more than 5 minutes.

-- Your child has more than 1 seizure before he is fully awake or aware.
+- Your child has more than 1 seizure before he or she is fully awake or aware.

 - Your child has a seizure in the water, such as a swimming pool or hot tub.